jpaulm/javafbp-websockets/README.md

 Fig. 3.

+The `Process` block is shown using the "subnet" notation to suggest that any collection of processes can go here, provided they accept "substreams" from `Receive`, and send out "substreams" acceptable to `Respond`.

+This is the pattern used in the example code on GitHub: https://github.com/jpaulm/javafbp-websockets/blob/master/src/main/java/com/jpaulmorrison/fbp/examples/components/WebSocketSimProc.java .

-The test application has now been modified to add a (substream-sensitive) Load Balancer process, and the Process and WebSocketRespond processes have been multiplexed.
+We next modify the test application to add a (substream-sensitive) Load Balancer process, and the Process and WebSocketRespond processes have been multiplexed.
 The result looks like this:

 ![ClientServerMultiplex](https://github.com/jpaulm/javafbp-websockets/blob/master/docs/ClientServerMultiplex.png "Diagram of Client and Server Network")